carolsatye/pyomo/pyomo/contrib/pynumero/doc/source/installation.rst

 Python packages
 ^^^^^^^^^^^^^^^^^
-The following python packages are required for WNTR:
+The following python packages are required for PyNumero:

 * Numpy [vanderWalt2011]_: used to support large, multi-dimensional arrays and matrices, http://www.numpy.org/